acq688/Project/README.md

    - accounting.models contains the SQLAlchemy database models
    - accounting.views is the view for the Flask server
    - accounting.tools contains the PolicyAccounting class
+   - accounting.tests contains the unit tests for PolicyAccounting

  - Questions?
    Feel free to ask!
 Send an email to amanda@britecore.com